“Watch out for the joy-stealers: gossip, criticism, complaining, faultfinding, and a negative, judgmental attitude.” — Joyce Meyer

 To do that effectively, you first need to know the negative thought patterns that take away your motivation to begin with.

-In Feeling Good: The New Mood Therapy Revised and Updated, David Burns identifies thirteen negative motivation patterns that take away our drive.
+In Feeling Good: The New Mood Therapy Revised and Updated, Dr. David Burns identifies thirteen negative motivation patterns that take away our drive.

 Here are my key takeaways: